Bartang: Access

-'Bartang' means 'narrow passage'.
+'Bartang' means 'narrow passage' in Persian language.
 Before the 20th century travel required fords, ladders and platforms set into the sides of cliffs.
 There were three paths, one along the river, usable only in autumn when the water was low, the second along the cliffs and the third, much longer, where pack animals could be led along the mountain ridges.
 The modern road can become impassable beyond Basid due to rockslides.
 Above Basid is the large village of Roshov.
 Above that the Ghudara River and the Murghab Rivers join to form the Bartang.
 The road follows the Ghudata northeast to its junction with the Tanimas which leads west to the Fedchenko Glacier.
 A road of sorts continues east to lake Karakul.

 The Murghab is generally not passable except as an adventure.
 There is a dirt road for the last 37 km to Murghab town.
 Above Murghab a jeep road, of decreasing quality, follows the river southeast to Tokhtamish and Shaimak.